-Figure 12.2 Left: Five example models of the reionization history.
-Models 1-3 are normalized to have $\tau{\rm es}=0.17$ , while models 4 and 5 have $\tau{\rm es}=0.14$ and 0.23, respectively.
+Figure 12.1 Left: Five example models of the reionization history.
+Models 1-3 are normalized to have $\tau{es} = 0.17$, while models 4 and 5 have $\tau{es} = 0.14$ and 0.23, respectively.
 Note that all these values are well above the current best estimate.
-See text for a discussion of the input physics in these models.
 Right: CMB polarization power spectra for these five models (shown is the EE component, which includes scalar perturbations).
-All are normalized to have the same power at $\ell>50$ , where reionization has no significant effect.
+All are normalized to have the same power at $\ell > 50$, where reionization has no significant effect.
 The bold-dashed, dashed, and solid lines correspond to models 1-3; the latter has cosmic variance error bars attached.
 The light solid lines show models 4-5, while the light dashed lines show best fit polarization spectra for instantaneous reionization models.
 Figure credit: Holder & Haiman 2003, ApJ, 595, 13.